 Emma stood in the doorway of her father’s den watching out the windows to the acres of rolling grass.
-The fields seemed to flash from dark green to light-green as the breeze made its way toward the properties edge.
-Her family’s home was what she thought of as the typical Indiana farm.
+The fields seemed to flash from dark to light green as the breeze made its way toward the properties edge.
+Her family’s farm was what she thought of as the typical Indiana farm.
 A large plot of land several miles out of town nestled in between acres of trees and vast fields of corn and beans.
-From where she stood she could just make out the edge of the property near the road.
+From where she stood, she could just make out the edge of the property near the road.
 It was almost hidden from view, but the long stand of oaks that ran the length of the northeast corner defined its edge near the road that dissected the valley.

-Emma studied his face there in the photo.
-She reached her finger to her lips, kissing it and pressed it to the picture.
+She studied his face there in the photo and then reached her finger to her lips, kissing it and pressed it to the picture.

 “Love you, Daddy,” she whispered.

 Emma turned from the pictures and moved over to her father’s desk.
-As she neared its edge she ran her hand along it, feeling the nicks and grooves it had received over the years.
+As she neared its edge, she ran her hand along it, feeling the nicks and grooves it had received over the years.
 She moved around behind it, where a large leather chair sat and rested her hands on its tall back.
 The soft leather still held the sweet and musky scent of his cologne.
-Emma tugged at the chair, rolling it from under the desk, and plopped down as she settled into the chairs soft leather.
+She tugged at it, rolling it from under the desk, and plopped down as she settled into the chairs soft leather.

 No one had been in the office since he had passed, and now as she looked at his undisturbed work, awaiting his return, she felt a lump in her throat.
 Emma swallowed hard, settling her heart, and then reached out, grabbing one of the photos directly in front of her.

 As she looked at her mother, she couldn’t help but notice her slim frame.
-The black dress that had fit her only weeks ago now looked to be two sizes too big and the pain in her eyes let her know the toll her father’s passing was taking on her.
+The black dress that had fit her only weeks ago now looked to be two sizes too big and the pain in her eyes let her know the toll losing her love was taking on her.

 Her mother glanced around the room as if she expected someone else to be there and then back to Emma.